theaholtlund/polar-app/README.md

 openssl rand -base64 32
 ```

+3. It is possible to add downloaded Polar data to be used for charts.
+In order to use such data files, create a folder called `user-data`, and add your files to the directory.

-3. Install project dependencies specified in `package.json` file:
+4. Install project dependencies specified in `package.json` file:

 ```bash
 npm install
 ```

-4. Then, run the application:
+5. Then, run the application:

 ```bash
 npm run dev
 ```

-5. Open [localhost](http://localhost:3000) with your browser to interact with the application.
+6. Open [localhost](http://localhost:3000) with your browser to interact with the application.

 ## Client vs. Server Protected Page